 The year 1836 was memorable in other ways, too.
 Dickens finished The Pickwick Papers and started work on Oliver Twist (the first Victorian novel with a child as a protagonist).
 Queen Victoria enjoyed his writing and was known to stay up until midnight discussing Oliver Twist and Pickwick.
 These early novels, along with Nicholas Nickleby, The Old Curiosity Shop, and Barnaby Rudge: A Tale of the Riots of ‘Eighty started life as stories published in monthly installments before becoming bound books.

+Writing Christmas tales did the trick.
 He went on to write many more stories including David Copperfield and Great Expectations.
 He also wrote travel books and plays.
 His plays were performed for Queen Victoria in 1851.
 He was also a touring lecturer who spoke out against slavery in the United States.

 Charles Dickens’ final novel, The Mystery of Edwin Drood, was in progress when he died of a stroke in 1870.
 He left us a body of work that includes many stories considered to be classics today.
 But, no other story can compare to A Christmas Carol in its endurance as part of our culture.
 It’s retelling through the written word or as a play continues to enthrall audiences year after year.
 Thank you, Mr. Dickens, for giving us a holiday tradition!
-What is your favorite version of the story?

 – Donna Klein